mcharouk/aws/Certification/sysops.md

 ## Suspended processes

 * If you suspend **AZRebalance** and a scale-out or scale-in event occurs, the scaling process **still tries to balance the Availability Zones**.
 For example, during scale-out, it launches the instance in the Availability Zone with the fewest instances.
+* AZRebalance balances the number of EC2 instances in the group evenly across all of the specified Availability Zones when the group becomes unbalanced, for example, when a previously unavailable Availability Zone returns to a healthy state

 - If you suspend the **Launch** process, **AZRebalance neither launches new instances nor terminates existing instances**.
 This is because AZRebalance terminates instances only after launching the replacement instances.